 Similarly to needing to build up your grades, if you know you want to go into a specialized field but have no experience in that field, it may benefit you to not declare a major on your application.
 Then, you can spend your first year joining organizations, clubs, and doing volunteer work to support your transition into your major later on.

 If you genuinely don’t know what you want to do

 If you declare a major on your application simply because you think admissions will be impressed, you’ll have a hard time supporting your case.
 When it comes to the interview and essays, admissions offices want to hear of your passion, your previous work, and your goals in your declared major.
 Without the interest and the work to back it up, you’ll come up short.

 It can also be more difficult to change your mind later on, as some credits are nontransferable to other majors, but it depends on the school and the program.

 If you want to attend a small liberal arts college

 Know that, amongst other things, declaring a major on your college application does not intrinsically help you.
 Whether you are steadfast on pursuing one unique course of study, or would like to sample some classes once you enter college, your major needs to be the right fit for you.
-Furthermore, whether you intend to declare a major on your application or not, give a clear picture of who you are, your strengths and interests, and demonstrate that no matter what you major in, you are a strong candidate worthy of acceptance.
+Furthermore, whether you intend to declare a major on your application or not, there are steps you can take: give a clear picture of who you are, as well as your strengths and interests; and demonstrate that no matter what you major in, you are a strong candidate worthy of acceptance.